ricardogsilva/potto/README.md

 export PYGEOAPI_STARLETTE__PYGEOAPI_CONFIG_FILE=pygeoapi-config-example.yml
 export PYGEOAPI_STARLETTE__LOG_CONFIG_FILE=uvicorn-log-config-example.yml
 export PYGEOAPI_STARLETTE__DEBUG=true
+export PYGEOAPI_STARLETTE__RELOAD_DIRS=$(pwd -P)

 # start the server
-pygeoapi-starlette run-server
+uv run pygeoapi-starlette run-server
 ```

 This project is a pygeoapi-powered web application written with starlette.
 It showcases how to build a starlette web
 application that uses pygeoapi as a library.

-Currently pygeoapi tries to offer builtin support for all of starlette, flask and django.
+Currently, pygeoapi tries to offer builtin support for all of starlette, flask and django.
 This results in a complex
 codebase which tries to be a library and a framework at the same time.
 This project exists to explore a different
 approach.
 The vision is: